 Nina Ryser was born and raised in Brooklyn, NY, and has been based in Philadelphia, PA since 2015.
 Her interest in songwriting and DIY home recording started when she was 6 years old with piano lessons and a Fisher Price tape recorder, and led to her path in contemporary classical composition for a variety of instruments and ensembles including the American Symphony Orchestra, which performed her score Body of the Bay at Bard College’s Fisher Center in 2015.

-Nina is currently working on her eighth solo release, as well as a synth-based film score for her friend's feature length sci-fi film, to be released in 2024.
-She will be the synth player in an upcoming modern opera, to be performed at the Wilma Theater in Philadelphia in June 2024.
+Nina is currently working on her eighth solo record to be released on Dear Life Records in 2024.
+She is also currently working on a synth-based film score for a feature length sci-fi film, as well as a score for a short film to be released in 2025.
+She will be the synth player in an upcoming modern opera, HILMA, at the Wilma Theater in Philadelphia in June 2024.